coder628/coder628/README.md

 Hi, I’m @coder628.
-I’m interested in Math, Programming and Logic.
+I’m interested in Math, Programming and Engineering.
 I’m currently learning Computer Science.
-I’m looking to find out more about Python, Git and HTML5.
+I’m looking to find out more about Python and HTML5.